thbtppl/latex-tips-advice/README.md

     \usepackage[all,warning]{onlyamsmath}
     ```
     in your preamble to automatically warn you when using deprecated features in terms of packages and commands, including maths.
-    It is sad many journal editors force users to use the archaic `natbib` instead of `biblatex`, for example.

 ## PDF production